-LDP Strategic Objective Relevant LDP Policies Core & Local Indicators Policy Targets Trigger Level Sources of Information Core Aggregates landbank Minimum 10 year land bank maintained throughout the plan period Landbank falling below target Town Plan- ning Division / Regional Aggregates Working Party Core Amount of development (by TAN 15 paragraph 5.1 development category) permitted in C1 and C2 floodplain areas mot meeting all TAN 15 tests (paragraph 6.2 i-v) No developments permitted 1 or more developments permitted Town Planning Division Local Developments incorporating sustainable urban drainage systems (SuDS) All developments to include SuDS where appropriate (N.B Excludes developments that have not incorporated SuDS for environmental or practical reasons) 1 or 2 developments permitted without SuDS for 2 consecutive years, or, 3 or more developments permitted without SuDS in 1 year Town Planning Division Core Amount of new licensed waste management facilities permitted Between 1.1 and 3.2 hectares of B2 employment land developed for waste management facilities.
+LDP Strategic Relevant Core & Local Policy Triggor Sources of Objective LDP Policies Indicators Targets Trigger Level Information Core Aggregates landbank Minimum 10 year land bank maintained throughout the plan period Landbank falling below target Town Plan- ning Division / Regional Aggregates Working Party Core Amount of development (by TAN 15 paragraph 5.1 development category) permitted in C1 and C2 floodplain areas mot meeting all TAN 15 tests (paragraph 6.2 i-v) No developments permitted 1 or more developments permitted Town Planning Division Local Developments incorporating sustainable urban drainage systems (SuDS) All developments to include SuDS where appropriate (N.B Excludes developments that have not incorporated SuDS for environmental or practical reasons) 1 or 2 developments permitted without SuDS for 2 consecutive years, or, 3 or more developments permitted without SuDS in 1 year Town Planning Division Core Amount of new licensed waste management facilities permitted Between 1.1 and 3.2 hectares of B2 employment land developed for waste management facilities.
 (N.B.
-New facilities will be delivered in partnership with Rhondda Cynon Taf) Town Planning Division / Waste Division / SE Wales Regional Waste Group New civic amenity site in the south of the Borough to be delivered by the end of 2016 No planning application registered by the end of 2014 Local Landfill capacity at Trecatty To maintain spare capacity over the Plan period Input at the maximum of 625,000 tpa for 3 consecutive years Waste Division / SE Wales Regional Waste Group / Biffa Waste Services SO6.
-To provide a range of dwelling sizes and types, including BW13 BW17 BW19 AS1 AS2 Core Housing Land Supply Maintain a minimum of 5 years supply (ha) Less than a 5 year supply for 1 year Town Planning Division affordable and special needs housing, which support the needs of the local community, attract new area and create mixed and specially inclusive.
-AS2 AS3 AS22 TB5 TB6 Core Number of all dwellings built Between 890 and 1,090 net completions by April 2011 Between 2,400 and 2,720 net completions by April 2016 20% less or greater than LDP strategy build rate for 2 consecutive years Town Planning Division / Building Control socially inclusive communities.
+New facilities will be delivered in partnership with Rhondda Cynon Taf) No new facilities granted planning permission by the end of 2012 Town Planning Division / Waste Division / SE Wales Regional Waste Group New civic amenity site in the south of the Borough to be delivered by the end of 2016 No planning application registered by the end of 2014 Local Landfill capacity at Trecatty To maintain spare capacity over the Plan period Input at the maximum of 625,000 tpa for 3 consecutive years Waste Division / SE Wales Regional Waste Group / Biffa Waste Services SO6.
+To provide a range of dwelling sizes and types, including affordable and BW13 BW17 BW19 AS1 AS2 Core Housing Land Supply Maintain a minimum of 5 years supply (ha) Less than a 5 year supply for 1 year Town Planning Division special needs housing, which support the needs of the local community, attract new area and create mixed and AS3 AS22 TB5 TB6 Core Number of all dwellings built Between 890 and 1,090 net completions by April 2011 Between 2,400 and 2,720 net completions by April 2016 20% less or greater than LDP strategy build rate for 2 consecutive years Town Planning Division / Building Control socially inclusive communities.
 At least 3,800 net completions by April 2021